Mary Whitehouse: Gay News and other cases of alleged blasphemy

 Whitehouse took private prosecutions in a number of cases where official action was not forthcoming.
 The action against Gay News in 1977 concerned "The Love That Dares to Speak Its Name", a poem by James Kirkup, a fellow of the Royal Society of Literature, the theme of which was the sexual fantasies of a Roman centurion about the body of Jesus Christ.
 She was the plaintiff in a charge of blasphemous libel against Gay News (Whitehouse v Lemon), a trial at the Old Bailey between 4 and 7 July 1977.
 It was the first prosecution for the offence since 1922.
 "I simply had to protect Our Lord", said Whitehouse at the time, Kirkup's poem being in her opinion "the recrucifixion of Christ by 20th-century weapons".
 The prosecution counsel John Smyth, representing Whitehouse, told the jury: "It may be said that this is a love poem—it is not, it is a poem about buggery", while the defence case was that the poem suggested all of mankind could love Jesus Christ.
-The Archbishop of Canterbury Donald Coggan and Cardinal Basil Hume both declined Whitehouse's invitation for them to give evidence at the trial.
+The Archbishop of Canterbury Donald Coggan and Cardinal Basil Hume both declined Whitehouse's invitation to give evidence at the trial.

 Denis Lemon, the editor and owner of Gay News, published the poem in the 3–16 June 1976 issue on the basis that the "message and intention of the poem was to celebrate the absolute universality of God's love".
 Whitehouse told Michael Tracey and David Morrison, the authors of a book about her: "I think it shook me more than anything I had seen or come into contact with all the time I had been campaigning. ...
 I don't think Jesus Christ has ever been more real to me as a person than he was at that particular moment."